New retail development coming to 280 featuring Dunkin’, Five Guys - Shelby County Reporter

 Population surrounding the area includes 5,079 people within 1 mile, 50,805 within three miles and 124,655 within 5 miles according to the site plan.

 It’s unclear whether the current locations of Dunkin’ and Five Guys already within a few miles of U.S. 280 will remain.
-Five Guys currently has a location in the Lee Branch shopping center, while Dukin’ is located a few miles the other direction in the Cahaba Market strip center.
+Five Guys currently has a location in the Lee Branch shopping center, while Dunkin’ is located a few miles the other direction in the Cahaba Market strip center.

 LaCagnina receives AARP community service award